-- Preparation of estate tax returns
+- Preparation of gift and estate tax returns

-- Representation of trustees and executors
+- Representation of trustees, executors, and personal representatives

 - Representation of guardians and conservators

-Typical Conn Kavanaugh estate planning clients:
+Typical Conn Kavanaugh estate planning clients include:

 - Professionals such as physicians, lawyers, dentists, engineers, and architects.

-- Clients who wish to protect their assets from extraordinary nursing home and long term expenses
+- Clients who wish to protect their assets from extraordinary nursing home and long-term expenses

 - Parents of a child with a disability or special needs who they wish to protect with a supplemental/special needs trust

 - Single individuals, divorced or never married, with or without children

 Our experienced attorneys approach the needs of our clients with compassion and understanding.
 Personal legal issues can be emotional and stressful, so we work hard to take the weight off our clients’ shoulders with an organized, predictable, step-by-step approach to reach the best possible outcome.

 - Assisted the Personal Representative in in an estate matter to resolve a dispute among the estate beneficiaries regarding the distribution, future ownership, and use of a valuable inherited vacation home.

 - Counseled the Personal Representative of the decedent’s estate and the Trustee of the decedent’s revocable trust in administering the estate in the process of establishing discounted valuations for the decedent’s interest in a closely held company.
 We filed all required estate and income tax returns and funded the decedent’s marital and family trust in a tax-efficient manner.